Readm/Blog/_posts/2018-11-19-rocket-scoreboard.md

     - Chisel
 ---

-# ScoreBoard in Rocket Core
+# Scoreboard in Rocket Core

-Today we talk about the [Score Board](https://en.wikipedia.org/wiki/Scoreboarding) in Rocket Core.
+Today we talk about the [Scoreboard](https://en.wikipedia.org/wiki/Scoreboarding) in Rocket Core.
 In fact, the Score Board in Rocke Core is very simple: 32 bit to record the status of each register.
 The class Scoreboard defined a class of this simple score board and the two instance is `sboard` for normal registers and `fp_sboard` for float point registers.

 ## How does it work?